widaborz/WebJive-Docs/src/overview.rst

 The left hand side of the web interface houses the accessible Tango database devices.
 It should be possible to use the Tango Controls program Jive to access the same Tango devices database as what is presented in this column.

-\ |IMG2|\ **Figure 2.
+.. |IMG2| image:: _static/img/overview_2.png    :height: 324 px    :width: 601 px **Figure 2.
 Screenshot to show Webjive screen when user goes to ‘localhost:22484 /testdb/dashboard’ in web browser.
 The available widgets are located on the right of the screen.**

 Linking to TangoGQL
 -------------------

 This activity should be viewed as a developer level activity.
-As such a procedure to add Tango devices to the linked database is provided in the SKA Developer portal at: \ |LINK2|\
+As such a procedure to add Tango devices to the linked database is provided in the SKA Developer portal at: https://developer.skatelescope.org/projects/ska-engineering-ui-compose-utils/en/latest/device.html

 Steps to get Webjive running locally\ [#F1]_\